RHS students learn about vaping risks

 Vermont has seen three cases of vaping-related illness to date.

-Following the presentation, Cosgrove said she thinks efforts to educate teens about vaping is beginning to work.
+Following the presentation, Cosgrove said she thinks efforts to educate teens about vaping are beginning to work.

 “I’m seeing that we’re getting consistent messaging out,” she said.
 “When you’re looking at the national data ... we’re starting to see the numbers go down again.”